Skip to Content

 What is Kedjenou?

-Kedjenou originates from a smaller ethnic group from the Ivory Coast called Baoulé.
-The word kedjenou (KED-gen-ooh) means to ‘move or shake’ and refers to the practice of shaking the canary side to side throughout the cooking process to prevent sticking or burning inside the sealed clay pot.
+Kedjenou (KED-gen-ooh) means to move or shake– the name of the dish, a reference to shaking the canary side to side throughout the cooking process to prevent sticking or burning inside the sealed clay pot.
+Left unopened, it preserves all the steam and aroma, creating an intensely flavorful dish.

-• Thyme Sprigs: Fresh thyme leaves provides earthy sweetness.
+• Thyme Sprigs: Fresh thyme leaves give the chicken kedjenou an earthy sweetness.

 How to Make Kedjenou Poulet